Minimum Attendance Requirements

 Designed to give participants some basic principles of running small group teaching built upon participants’ own experience.

 These three 2-hour shorter interactive remote sessions focus on different aspects of teaching and are taught by different facilitators at different times to allow you to choose.
-Of course, you can attend all three shorter sessions if you wish but as a minimum requirement you must attend two.
+Of course, you can attend all three shorter sessions if you wish but as a minimum requirement you must attend two of them live.

 Recording of the 2 hour sessions

 Whilst it is preferable that you set aside time to attend the sessions, we appreciate that the demands on busy clinicians mean that this is not always possible.
-Therefore, as a last resort, a recording of the 2-hour sessions will be available for anyone who cannot attend a live remote session.
+Therefore, in ‘cas de force majeure’ when a participant gives us notice that they will not be able to attend the live sessions on offer, a recording of the 2-hour sessions will be made available.

-Please note that it is only the 2-hour sessions that will be recorded.
+Please note that only the 2-hour sessions will be recorded.
 Attendance at both of the Half Days for your cohort are mandatory.

 Final Written Assignment

-Complete two teaching observations (review another participant’s teaching and provide them with written feedback, and be observed teaching by another participant – with their feedback to you in writing).
-The written evidence that participants have engaged in two peer reviews must be submitted as appendices with the written assignment. (the teaching observations do not count as part of the total word count)
+In addition to these, you must also complete two teaching observations (review another participant’s teaching and provide them with written feedback, and be observed teaching by another participant – with their feedback to you in writing).
+The written evidence that participants have engaged in two teaching observations must be submitted with the written assignments. (the teaching observations do not count as part of the total word count)